 - Project management

-According to our estimates of similar projects, on the low-cost side, a very basic stripped down version of an app similar to Ola could cost between $15k and $35k to get an initial version of the product to market.
-A more robust app could cost more and completely depend on the designs and features you want to be incorporated in the application.
+According to estimates of similar projects, on the low-cost side, a very basic, stripped down version of an app similar to Ola could cost between $15,000 and $35,000k to get an initial version of the product to market.
+A more robust app could cost more and completely depends on the designs and features you want to incorporated in the application.

 Feel free to contact us to ask for a strategic session with our business analyst.